Tommy-83/LacrosseMatch/README.md

 ## (UX) User Experiance
 * Simple access and straight forward rules will allow the user to get in and out quickly, starting and finishing game without long loading times or delays.
+* The user is welcomed with a description of the game and how to play it.
+* There are two buttons added, between the description and the game.
+One linking with the history page giving the user inside into Lacrosse and its history.
+The second button is allowing user to reset the game and start again.
+* Every time user matches the cards the alret will pop up on the screen with a "It's a match!" message.

 ## Design
 * Bright and fun colours were used, in order to atract the usrers attention.